erdiari/basic-field-wave-simulator/README.md

 # Basic Field Wave Simulator

 A basic field wave generator i wrote to learn sdl and oop on cpp.
-Written in two days while slearning how stuff works.
+Written in two days while learning how stuff works.
 Handle with care.

 Scene can be specified with .cpp files.